 Periodic paralysis is a rare condition that is usually inherited.
 It causes occasional episodes of severe muscle weakness.
-The two most common types of periodic paralysis are hypokalemic, hyperkalemic and Andersen-Tawil syndrome.
+The 2 most common types of periodic paralysis are hypokalemic, hyperkalemic and Andersen-Tawil syndrome.
 Less common forms include paramyotonia congenita von Eulenburg, thyrotoxic, distal renal tubular acidosis, X-linked episodic muscle weakness syndrome, and congenital myasthenic syndromes.

 Familial periodic paralysis is inherited, but may occur without a known family history.
 With the inherited form of the disorder, only 1 affected parent is needed to transmit the gene to the baby.
 Rarely, the condition occurs as a result of a noninherited genetic defect.

 Factors that increase your chance of developing periodic paralysis include:

 Episodes of severe weakness in the arms and legs are the major symptom.
 Typically, these episodes occur during sleep, early morning, or after strenuous activity.
 Cold, stress, and alcohol may also produce attacks.
 Other, less common, symptoms may include:

 Some features are specific to the type of periodic paralysis.

 Persons with some types of periodic paralysis are at risk for a condition known as malignant hyperthermia.
 This can occur during the use of general anesthesia.
 Anyone with a family history of periodic paralysis needs to notify the anesthesiologist of this history prior to any surgery.

 Because this primarily is an inherited condition, the most important part of diagnosis is obtaining a family history.
-Your doctor will ask about symptoms and your medical history.
+You will be asked about your symptoms and your medical history.
 A physical exam will be done.

 Your doctor may want to bring on an attack during an office visit.
 This should only be done under careful monitoring by an experienced neurologist.
 If an attack is triggered, several tests may be done, including: